 Now for the books I did read.
-I went back and forth about creating a Top # Books of the Year List, because I enjoyed so many of the books I read this year for different reasons.
-But as I look back on my monthly wrap-ups, there are definitely a few that stand out.
+I went back and forth about creating a Top # Books of the Year list, but ultimately decided not to.
+I enjoyed so many of the books I read this year for different reasons, so it didn’t feel right to pit titles up against each other when my judgement of them varied.
+But as I look back on my monthly wrap-ups, there are definitely a few that stand out and deserve a special mention.
 So here is a list of books I recommend, in the order that I finished them.

 Swimming Lessons by Claire Fuller – Read my book review here.